Limenius/Liform/README.md

 ### Widget

-Some times it is not enough with the type to specify how this field should be render, and you may want to specify that you would like to use a particular widget.
+Sometimes you might want to render a field differently then the default behaviour for that type.
+By using the liform attributes you can specify a particular widget that determines how this field is rendered.

 If the attribute `widget` of `liform` is provided, as in the following code: